IF CHRIST IS NOT RISEN

 The resurrection of Jesus Christ from the dead is very crucial to Christian faith.
-Its significances or spiritual implications cannot be over emphasized.
+Its significance or spiritual implications cannot be over emphasized.

 Let us try to examine what would have happened if Christ did not rise from the dead as He had promised.

-The main thrust of this piece is to show the significances of Christ’s resurrection to God’s plan of redemption of the fallen human race and to the Christian faith.
+The main thrust of this piece is to show the significance of Christ’s resurrection to God’s plan of redemption of the fallen human race and to the Christian faith.

 First, if Christ is not risen from the dead, then we are still in our sins:

-Christ’s resurrection from the dead is the valid evidence or proof that God accepted His death as a sacrifice for our sins.
+Christ’s resurrection from the dead is the valid evidence or proof that God accepted His death as an atoning sacrifice for our sins.

 Under the Old Covenant, the return of the high priest alive from the Holy Place where he goes once in a year to present to God the blood of the sin offering as an atonement for the sins of the entire nation of Israel signifies that God accepts the sacrifice and has forgiven the sins of His people (Lev.
 16).